VEID Manager

 Overview

-The AppOps Release virtual external ID manager is a behind-the-scenes, Prodly-proprietary feature of the cloud-based Prodly AppOps service and centrally-controlled deployment architecture.
+The Release virtual external ID manager is a behind-the-scenes, Prodly-proprietary feature of the cloud-based Prodly service and centrally-controlled deployment architecture.
 The purpose of the VEID manager is to prevent duplicate record creation as you deploy data between orgs.

 The Duplicate Record Prevention Challenge

-When deploying records from a source to a destination org, be it with AppOps Release, a data loader, or by any other means besides a full or partial sandbox refresh, Salesforce assigns a unique Salesforce record ID to inserted records, effectively breaking the association between the records in the source and destination orgs.
+When deploying records from a source to a destination org, be it with Release, a data loader, or by any other means besides a full or partial sandbox refresh, Salesforce assigns a unique Salesforce record ID to inserted records, effectively breaking the association between the records in the source and destination orgs.
 Thus, future changes to and redeployment of the same source records result in duplicate record creation in the destination org.
-AppOps Release solves this dilemma without the use of Salesforce external IDs.
+Release solves this dilemma without the use of Salesforce external IDs.

 How the VEID Manager Works

-AppOps Release first checks for a record ID match in the destination org, then perform one of the following choices:
+Prodly Release first checks for a record ID match in the destination org, then perform one of the following choices:

-• If a match is not found, AppOps Release checks the AppOps Release VEID manager database for an entry that shows a previously-associated record ID in the destination org, then performs one of the following choices:
+• If a match is not found, Release checks the Release VEID manager database for an entry that shows a previously-associated record ID in the destination org, then performs one of the following choices:

 VEID Decision Flow

-This approach allows AppOps Release to deploy existing data between source and destination orgs for the following scenarios:
+This approach allows Release to deploy existing data between source and destination orgs for the following scenarios:

 • Records that exist in both source and destination with the same record ID